aptech/docs/docs/cmlmt/cmlmt-ug-constraints.rst

       retp(theta[1] + theta[2]^2);
     endp;

-    // Declare 'ctl' to be a comtControl struct
+    // Declare 'ctl' to be a cmlmtControl struct
     // and fill with default settings
-    struct comtControl ctl;
+    struct cmlmtControl ctl;
-    ctl = comtControlCreate();
+    ctl = cmlmtControlCreate();

     // Assign pointer to equality constraint procedure ctl.eqProc = &myEqProc;